ninabarzh/red-lantern-sim/README.md

 No customisation needed at this stage.

 If you want Wazuh on the same machine where you want to run the simulator, you do not need an agent.
+The manager can monitor local files directly.
 Alternatively, you install the agent and simulator on another machine.

 ### All-in-one deployment

-The manager can monitor local files directly.
+It is simpler and accomplishes exactly what you want: getting your simulator's JSON events into Wazuh for decoder/rule testing.

 1. Create the log directory: